cosmin-stan/HunterScope/README.md

-# HunterScope – IOC Enricher for Security Analysts
+# HunterScope – IOC Enricher for Security Analysts (fully customizeble)

 HunterScope is a Chromium-based browser extension that lets you quickly pivot from logs, EDR consoles or tickets into your favourite **OSINT / enrichment tools**.
 Its main feature is a **hover bubble** that appears when you select an IOC (IP, domain, hash) and lets you enrich it in a single click.
 Classic right-click context menus and a fully configurable backend sit behind it.